Faizul6/tinyml-keyword-spotting-nucleof401/README.md

 ---

 ## Step 3: Firmware & The C++ Conversion
-I prefer writing application logic in C++ for better object-oriented structure.
-I renamed the auto-generated `main.c` to `main.cpp`, but immediately hit massive **Linker Errors**.
+I actually prefer writing embedded application logic in pure **C**.
+However, working with Machine Learning pipelines and broader TinyML ecosystems often requires C++ compatibility for better data structuring and library integrations.

+To make the switch, I used STM32CubeIDE's built-in **"Convert to C++"** option from the top-left menu.
+This automatically reconfigured the project environment and changed my `main.c` to `main.cpp`.
+But doing this immediately triggered massive **Linker Errors**.

-**The Problem:** The X-CUBE-AI engine is generated in pure C. When the C++ compiler tried to link the AI functions, it mangled the names, causing `undefined reference` errors.
+**The Problem:** The X-CUBE-AI engine generates its neural network files in pure C. When the new C++ compiler tried to link those AI functions, it altered the function names behind the scenes (a C++ feature called "Name Mangling"), which caused `undefined reference` errors because it could no longer find the original C functions.

-**The Solution:** I wrapped the AI library includes and initialization functions inside `extern "C"` blocks within my `main.cpp` file.
-This successfully bridged the C++ application code with the C AI libraries.
+**The Solution:** I wrapped the AI library includes and initialization functions inside `extern "C" { }` blocks within my `main.cpp` file.
+This successfully told the compiler to treat the X-CUBE-AI libraries as standard C, perfectly bridging my C++ application code with the generated C AI brain.

 ---